jfischoff/port-utils/README.md

 ## wait

-`wait` for attempt to connect to a host and port until successful.
+`wait` will attempt to connect to a host and port until successful.
+Between each unsuccessful attempt it sleeps for 10 ms

 Here is an example of the primary function: